The Key Moments

 The Hindenburg Award For Foul Fortune

-You’ve gotta feel for Carl Edwards.
-The season hasn’t officially started yet and the No. 99 team has already wrecked four times, from January testing (one) to the Unlimited (two) to Daytona 500 practice (three) to Thursday’s Duel #1.
-The sad part is each of these wrecks were not of his making, as in this case Denny Hamlin just lost it off Turn 2 and slid right in front of Edwards’ path.
-That also ruined a potential top 5 starting spot for Trevor Bayne, third-fastest in qualifying but now starting from the rear after his primary car was torn in “Tiny” little pieces.
+You’ve gotta feel for Edwards.
+The season hasn’t officially started yet and the No. 99 team has already wrecked four times, from January testing (one) to the Unlimited (two) to Daytona 500 practice (three) to Thursday’s Duel One.
+The sad part is each of these wrecks were not of his making, as in this case Hamlin just lost it off turn 2 and slid right in front of Edwards’ path.
+That also ruined a potential top-five starting spot for Bayne, third-fastest in qualifying but now starting from the rear after his primary car was torn in “Tiny” little pieces.

-Jeff Gordon might want to check his tachometer.
-Without that costly pit penalty, he would have won Duel #2 going away.
+Gordon might want to check his tachometer.
+Without that costly pit penalty, he would have won Duel Two going away.

 Ryan Newman tried to enter the pits, running solidly in contention but ran into the McDonald’s Drive-Thru of Jamie McMurray instead.
 It cost him $5.79 for a #2, two laps of time to make an extra stop that is en route to a disappointing 21st-place finish.

-Mike Bliss had a window net fall down within 10 laps of the race, forcing a black-flag penalty that killed his chance to make the main event.
-Martin Truex, Jr. was penalized in the last lap of his Duel for having his side window fall out.
+Bliss had a window net fall down within 10 laps of the race, forcing a black-flag penalty that killed his chance to make the main event.
+Martin Truex Jr. was penalized in the last lap of his Duel for having his side window fall out.
 What gives?
-Add in the window problem Carl Edwards had in the Sprint Unlimited and we’ve got a pattern here.
+Add in the window problem Edwards had in the Sprint Unlimited and we’ve got a pattern here.

 The “Seven Come Fore Eleven” Award For Fine Fortune